 Directrail.com offer cheap train tickets with all UK train companies to and from all National Rail stations, not just in cities, but towns and villages too.

 It’s never been easier to buy train tickets, not just between Cambridge and Ely but to and from any station on the national rail network.

 Get your live Cambridge departures and Ely arrival times, availability and durations now by inputting the relevant information into our search box.

-Annual events held in Ely include Aquafest, which has been staged at the riverside by the Rotary Club on the first Sunday of July since 1978.
-Other events include the Eel Day carnival procession and the annual fireworks display in Ely Park, first staged in 1974.
-The Ely Folk Festival has been held in the city since 1985 and the Ely Horticultural Society have been staging their Great Autumn Show since 1927.
+Annual events in Ely include Aquafest, which has been staged at the riverside by the Rotary Club on the first Sunday of July since 1978.
+Other events include the Eel Day carnival procession and the annual fireworks display in Ely Park which was first staged in 1974.
+The Ely Folk Festival has been held in the city since 1985.
+The Ely Horticultural Society have been staging their Great Autumn Show since 1927.

 Ely railway station, on the Fen Line, is a major railway hub with the Cambridge to Ely section opening in 1845.
 Five major railway lines emanate from this hub: north to King's Lynn, north-west to Peterborough, east to Norwich, south-east to Ipswich and south to Cambridge and London.